 Best Lures for Zambezi Tigerfish Fishing: What Really Works

 When targeting tigerfish in the Zambezi River, using the right lure can mean the difference between a strike and a missed opportunity.
-The best lures for Zambezi tigerfish include flashy spoons, deep-diving crankbaits, and fast-retrieved spinnerbaits—designed to mimic fleeing baitfish and trigger aggressive hits.
+The best lures for Zambezi tigerfish include flashy spoons, deep-diving crankbaits, and fast-retrieved spinnerbaits,designed to mimic fleeing baitfish and trigger aggressive hits.
 Known for their raw power and blistering speed, tigerfish deliver an adrenaline-charged fight that earns them a place on every angler’s bucket list.
 Whether you’re a seasoned pro or a daring beginner, landing a Zambezi tigerfish with the ideal lure is a thrilling achievement you’ll never forget.

-Top Fishing Spots for Zambezi Tigerfish
+Top Fishing Spots on the Zambezi

 1. Lower Zambezi National Park

 The Lower Zambezi is a Tigerfish paradise, offering some of the most consistent action perfect for trolling and casting crankbaits.
-Prime locations include Royal Zambezi Lodge,Chongwe River Camp and Baines’ River Camp, where expert guides lead anglers to productive honey holes.
+Prime locations include Royal Zambezi Lodge, Chongwe River Camp and Baines’ River Camp, where expert guides lead anglers to productive honey holes.
 The river’s deep pools and fast-moving channels hold large Tigerfish year-round.

-How to Get There: Fly into Lusaka and connect via charter to Royal or Jeki Airstrip.
-Boat transfers are available from many camps, providing direct access to prime fishing zones
+- Access: Fly into Lusaka, connect via charter to Jeki Airstrip.Boat transfers are available from many camps, providing direct access to prime fishing zones

 2. Lake Kariba and Below the Dam Wall